Straits dollar: History

+Background

 In the early nineteenth century, the most common currency used in the East Indies was the Spanish dollar, including issues both from Spain and from the new world Spanish colonies, which for the East Indies emanated from the Philippines in the Spanish East Indies originating from Mexico and Peru as part of the Spanish colonial empire.
 Locally issued coinages included the Kelantan and Trengganu keping, and the Penang dollar.

-In 1826, the Indian rupee was made the sole official currency in the Straits Settlements, as it was administered as part of India.
-However, the Indian Rupee was unsuitable for trade and Spanish dollars continued to be used for trade.
-1844 saw the authorization of copper coinage for the Straits Settlements using a system of 100 cents = 1 dollar, with the dollar equal to the Spanish dollar or Philippine peso or Mexican peso during the Spanish colonial empire.
+In 1826, the Straits Settlements were formed under the auspices of the East India Company.
+The East India Company attempted to implement the Indian rupee as the sole official currency in the Straits Settlements, however it was unsuitable for trade and Mexican dollars (the successor to the Spanish dollar) continued to be used for trade.
+Private banks also printed their own private banknotes which were redeemable to silver dollars.

+1844 saw the authorization of copper coinage for the Straits Settlements using a system of 100 cents = 1 dollar, with the dollar equal to the Spanish dollar or its regional successors within the Spanish Empire such as the Philippine peso or Mexican peso.
 This coinage was declared current in the Straits Settlements on 1 June 1847.

-In 1867, administration of the Straits Settlements was separated from India and the dollar was made the standard currency.
+In 1867, the administration of the Straits Settlements were transferred to the British colonial office, and the Indian rupee also lost its status as legal tender within the Straits Settlements.

-From 1899, the Straits dollar was issued by a new Board of Commissioners of Currency and private banks were prevented from issuing notes.
-Its value depreciated over the next eight years and was then pegged at two shillings four pence sterling in 1906.
+However, due to a shortage of silver dollars from the Spanish Empire, the British also began issuing trade dollars in 1895.

+The Board of Commissioners of Currency for the Straits Settlements was created in 1897, and from 1899 began issuing Straits Settlement currency notes.
+Private banks were also prohibited from issuing new banknotes.

+Straits dollars

+In 1903, the board issued the Straits dollar, valued at par with the British trade dollar, while also demonetizing the British, Mexican, and other silver dollars.
+In 1906, the Straits dollar was pegged to two shillings four pence (or twenty-eight pence) sterling, which was in turn on a gold standard at the time.

+In 1931, the sterling was taken off the gold standard, putting the Straits dollar on a sterling-exchange standard.

+Replacement

 The Straits dollar was replaced at par by the Malayan dollar in 1939.

 Brunei and Singapore acknowledged the successor to this currency unit, although Malaysia rescinded in 1973.
-A memoranda of understanding, Currency Interchangeability Agreement, was signed between the Brunei–Singapore relations which makes both Brunei dollar and Singapore dollar banknotes and coins legal tender vice versa in each other's country.
+A memorandum of understanding, Currency Interchangeability Agreement, was signed between the Brunei–Singapore relations which makes both Brunei dollar and Singapore dollar banknotes and coins legal tender vice versa in each other's country.